ehn-dcc-development/eu-dcc-business-rules/certlogic/README.md

 CertLogic is a [specified](./specification/README.md) subset of [JsonLogic](https://jsonlogic.com/), extended with necessary custom operations - e.g. for working with dates.
 It serves as the basis for defining _interchangeable_ validation rules on top of the [Digital COVID Certificate](https://ec.europa.eu/info/live-work-travel-eu/coronavirus-response/safe-covid-19-vaccines-europeans/eu-digital-covid-certificate_en).

+[CertLogic Fiddle](https://certlogic-fiddle.vercel.app/) is a simple playground for CertLogic.

 ## Organisation